 Swiss Olympic joins calls for postponing Tokyo 2020 Games

-Switzerland's top sports body called on Monday for the Tokyo 2020 Olympics to be postponed, joining appeals to the International Olympic Committee to put the event on hold while the coronavirus pandemic rages.
+Switzerland's top sports body on Monday joined the calls for the Tokyo 2020 Olympics to be postponed, saying it had written to the International Olympic Committee (IOC) asking to put the event on hold while the coronavirus pandemic rages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)